 Back to memory…

 The reason a mind map is a nice tool for your brain is that your brain loves images and clarity.
-You should feed your brain easy to digest information.
+You should feed your brain easy-to-digest information.

-So working with a central idea, and radiating keywords around it is easy to use for your brain.
+So working with a central idea, and radiating keywords around it are easy to use for your brain.
 You offer new information in a simple way to your brain.
 You can focus completely on memorizing your information.
 No need to find out what it all means again.